Angela Thompson

 Prove every number, back every claim

 Every step in your calculation, from data input to final emissions figure, needs to be traceable.
 That includes emission factors, transformation steps, and any assumptions used.
-Avarni automatically generates audit trails to support this level of transparency.

 Control your climate data like financials

-Make scope 3 easier for your supply chain, too
+Make Scope 3 easier for your supply chain, too

 Supplier data collection doesn't have to be a manual nightmare.
 Leading platforms use supplier portals, automated data requests, and standardised templates to streamline engagement and improve response rates.